 College Secretary, College of Medical, Veterinary & Life Sciences, University of Glasgow

 Carol took up post of College Secretary to the College of Medical, Veterinary & Life Sciences in August 2010.
 The College Secretary is effectively the Chief Operating Officer of the College, and supports the Head of College in strategic planning.

 Carol has managerial responsibility for all operational functions of the College, including line management responsibility for all of the administrative and support staff in the College (>300).
 In addition to this role, Carol has responsibility for clinical research governance in partnership with NHS Greater Glasgow & Clyde, including compliance with legislation relating to the conduct of clinical trials.

 Jim has worked in the life sciences sector for the past 40 years, holding senior roles within a number of the sectors leading companies including Axis-Shield PLC, Chiron S.A, Hoffman la Roche and Trinity Biotech Inc.

 Since 2000, he has managed ChimaeraBio, a specialist life sciences investment fund which he founded with Karen Reid and has been involved with a number of Scotland’s more successful life science companies including Haptogen (acquired by Wyeth), Qnostics (acquired by BBI plc) and D3 Technologies (acquired by Renishaw plc).
 Jim was also Chairman at Lumora on its very successful exit in 2015.
 He continues to be a Board Director of a number of Life Science companies, the Scottish Life Science Association and the Mercia Fund Investment Board.

-Senior Policy Officer at the Scottish Funding Council
+Senior Policy/Analysis Officer, Scottish Funding Council